+Flammable solid.
+SMALL FIRE: Use DRY chemical powder.
 LARGE FIRE: Use water spray or fog.
-Cool containing vessels with water jet in order to prevent pressure
+Cool containing vessels with water jet in order to prevent pressure build-up, autoignition or explosion.

 Special Remarks on Fire Hazards: Material in powder form, capable of creating a dust explosion.
 This material is flammable in powder form only.